-K. Azalee Bostroem University of Washington
+K. Azalee Bostroem University of Arizona

 A charge of the American Astronomical Society's (AAS) Committee on Employment is to "promote fairness in the job market."
 As part of this mission, the equity subcommittee seeks to ensure the equitable hiring of a diverse and inclusive workforce.
 The first step in this process is to understand the current state of hiring.
 Towards this end, in March 2021, the Committee sent a survey to all people who advertised on the AAS Job Register in 2020 and all exhibitors at the 237th AAS meeting in 2021.
 The survey asked participants to select all practices performed by the organization to address the hiring of diverse1 candidates, with the option to include anything not already listed in the question.
 It is important to note that this was not a list of recommendations from the Committee, but rather a list of common practices.
 These practices are shown in Figure 1 below.
 We also requested any resources related to equitable2 hiring that the organization thought would be useful to the astronomical community.